 What Is Compressed Air Condensate?

-Compressed air systems are crucial to a broad range of industries, from automotive to aerospace.
-As your system compresses the air, its water vapour can turn into condensation.
-If too much of this condensation makes its way through your system, it causes wear and tear to your equipment connected to it.
+Compressed air systems are crucial to a broad range of industrial applications, from automotive to aerospace.
+As the air is compressed, its water vapour can turn into condensation.
+If too much of this condensation makes its way through your system, it causes wear and tear to valves and cylinders.
 You also risk reducing the quality of your end products or services.

-In oil-injected compressors, the condensate can also contain minuscule oil droplets.
-These contaminants may be invisible to the naked eye, but they can wreak havoc on your equipment and the environment if handled or disposed of incorrectly.
+In oil-injected compressors, the condensate can also contain minuscule oil droplets and particulate matter.
+These contaminants may be invisible to the naked eye, but they can wreak havoc on your equipment and the environment if handled or disposed of without air treatment.

 Whether you use an oil-injected or oil-free air compressor, high moisture levels can and will degrade your equipment and potentially even put you at risk of breaking the law.
 This guide will tell you exactly what condensate is, how it forms, the risks of neglecting it, and what you can do about it.
-We will also discuss the many benefits of properly dealing with compressed air condensate.
+We will also discuss the many benefits of proper condensate management and dealing with compressor condensate effectively.

 Call us today to learn more about our energy-saving solutions.
-Keep reading to learn everything you need to know about compressed air condensate.
+Keep reading to learn everything you need to know about compressed air condensate management.

 Understanding Compressed Air Condensate

-Oil-injected compressors release condensate that mostly contains water but can also contain microscopic contaminants and oil particles.
+Compressor condensate is a liquid by-product created during the air compression process.
+Oil-injected compressors release condensate that mostly contains water but can also contain microscopic contaminants and oil particles (forming an emulsion).
 So, where does this water come from?

 Ambient air in the atmosphere contains a certain amount of moisture, which makes its way into your compressor as the air is pulled into the system through the inlet valve.
+When the compressor pulls in air or gas, it brings this humidity with it.
 Moisture in air turns into condensate when it reaches a certain temperature, known as the pressure dew point (PDP).
 When air reaches the PDP, it can no longer hold water vapour and turns into a liquid state called condensation.

 The amount of condensate released by a compressor is surprisingly high.
-A 100 kW system operating at 20 degrees Celsius and 60% humidity can release around 85 litres of water over eight hours.
-The higher the air temperature, the more condensate is produced.
+A 100 kW system operating with air at 20 degrees Celsius and 60% humidity can release around 85 litres of water over eight hours.
+The higher the air temperature, the more condensate is produced due to humid air.
 For example, a 55 kW compressor operating at 24 degrees Celsius with 75% humidity can produce up to 280 litres daily.

 Why Is Condensate Management Important?

-Responsible condensate management is crucial for a host of reasons, namely:
+Responsible compressor condensate management is crucial for a host of reasons, namely:

 Environmental Impact

 Condensate can contain microscopic traces of contaminants such as oil that, while not visible, can damage the environment.
+Because the condensate contains moisture or oil, it is often classified as hazardous waste.
 If discharged without first being treated, condensate from compressors can reduce soil quality, contaminate water supplies, and even harm local habitats.

 Equipment Longevity

-Poor condensate management can lead to too much moisture working its way through your compressed air system, which can lead to corrosion not only of the system itself but also of all the tools and equipment connected to it.
+Poor condensate management systems can lead to too much moisture working its way through your air compressor system, which can lead to corrosion not only of the system itself but also of all the pneumatic tools and equipment connected to it.
+Effective removal ensures consistent air quality and prevents rust in your receiver tank.

 Energy Efficiency